 Both products — refinancing and in-school loans — come with helpful discounts if you already have or plan to open another account at the bank.

-So if you’re anxious to pay off your student loans as soon — and as cheaply — as possible, Citizens Bank might be worth a look.
+Citizens Bank student loan refinancing customers net an average annual savings of $2,628, according to the publicly traded company’s 2021 review of nearly 22,000 loans.
+So if you’re anxious to pay off your student loans as soon — and as cheaply — as possible, Citizens Bank might be worth a review.

 Citizens Bank stands out for its accessibility.
 Any former student or parent borrower who has a Social Security number could be eligible for refinancing.
 With that said: